clvrai/FeatureControlHRL-Tensorflow/README.md

 The proposed model consists of two controllers, meta-controller and sub-controller.
 The meta-controller sets a subgoal that wants to achieve for the next 100 timesteps.
 Then the sub-controller finds the optimal actions to accomplish this subgoal.
 The meta-controller decides the next subgoal based on the previous subgoal, the current observation, and the reward it gathered during the previous subgoal.
 Then the actions are computed using the previous reward, the previous action, and the current observation.
 To capture temporal information, policy networks of the meta-controller and the sub-controller use LSTMs.

 The intrinsic reward of a feature-control agent is the relative changes in two consecutive frames' k-th feature map over all feature maps on the second convolutional layer.
 The paper also proposes pixel-control agent which computes intrinsic reward based on the pixel value changes in a certain region.
-This agnet is in progress and will be released soon.

 <p align="center">
     <img src="assets/intrinsic_feature.png"/>